 Though it was only finetuned on TL;DR summaries, the reward models generalizes to CNN/DailyMail summary evaluations.
 They agreed with labeler preference 62.4% (1.3B model) and 66.5% of the time (6.7B model).
 In comparison, inter-labeler agreement on CNN/DailyMail is 66.9%.

 Overall, relative to reference-based metrics, preference-based metrics (and reward modeling) provide a simpler solution.
 Nonetheless, defining the reward will likely be tricky, as well as collecting human judgments.
-For example, human judges may bias towards coherent but non-factual summaries over less coherent but strictly factual summaries.
+For example, human judges may bias towards coherent but non-faithful summaries over less coherent but strictly faithful summaries.
 As a result, such bias will seep into the metric which may introduce inconsistency and hallucination when finetuning and selecting models.

 We can also adapt SelfCheckGPT to evaluate summaries on consistency.
 SelfCheckGPT was motivated by the need to fact-check LLMs without having reference answers.
 Thus, they adopt a sampling-based approach.
 The assumption: If an LLM has knowledge of a given concept, sampled responses are likely to be similar and consistent.
 However, if the concept is hallucinated, stochastically sampled responses (i.e., higher temperature) are likely to diverge and contradict one another.

 To evaluate consistency, they tried BERTScore, multiple-choice QA, and a simple n-gram model.
 For data, they generated synthetic Wikipedia articles via GPT-3 based on Wikibio.
-Then, they manually annotated sentence-level factuality on the generated data.
+Then, they manually annotated sentence-level faithfulness on the generated data.

 Interestingly, the simpler unigram model worked better than BERTScore and QA-based methods.
 In a nutshell, this method picks the token with the lowest occurrence among all the samples (\(N = 20\)).
-Thus, if a unigram only appears a few times, it is likely non-factual.
+Thus, if a unigram only appears a few times, it is likely non-faithful.

 This approach can also be adapted to abstractive summaries.
 We can generate multiple summaries from a source document and compare them for consistency.
 Comparisons can be done via n-gram or cosine similarity metrics mentioned above.